tiiuae/sbomnix/scripts/vulnxscan/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# vulnscan
+# vulnxscan

-`vulnscan` is a command line utility that demonstrates automating vulnerability scanning for nix targets.
+`vulnxscan` is a command line utility that demonstrates automating vulnerability scanning for nix targets.

 Table of Contents
 =================